top of page

 Translation: And its six orders of Mishnah with the girsa of the Gemara

 In 1989, a communal organization known as "Kyrymchakhlar," the Cultural and Educational Society of Krymchaks in the Crimean Republic, was founded in Simferopol.
 It has published a substantial amount on the popular science, literature, and heritage of the Krymchak people.
-Unfortunately, most of its work is only accessible in Ukrainian or Russian, and since the Russian annexation of Crimea in 2014 their state funding was removed and local information has slowed to a halt.
+Most of its work is only accessible in Ukrainian or Russian, and since the Russian annexation of Crimea in 2014 their state funding was removed and local information has slowed to a halt.
 Even so, regardless of the political troubles in the region, the existence of the Kyrymchakhlar society shows that there are still Krymchaks passionate about preserving their unique cultural and linguistic heritage.
 You can read more about the Kyrymchakhlar society here.
+You can visit an online archive of their website here. and a more current Krymchak site here.

 krymchak hagadah.png